 Classified as home to the most diverse dive sites in New Zealand, the Bay of Islands is home to 144 islands, making it an explorer’s paradise.
 Pick your favourite dive – whether it be reef diving, shipwreck diving or offshore island diving – or even go snorkelling.

 You’ll be welcomed by the vibrant variety of marine life anywhere you go.
+There are so many things to do in here that will surely make your stay enjoyable.

 1. The Rainbow Warrior – The Most Famous Wreck Diving New Zealand Has!